 1. Android-wifi-tether doesn't actually work - it loads and starts the AP but neither my laptop nor Alex eReader can see it.

 2. 'adb remount' doesn't work and fails with this error: remount failed: Operation not permitted.
-This means I cannot remove the stock apps I want to remove, as the file system is readonly untill 'remount' works.
+This means I cannot remove the stock apps I want to remove, as the file system is readonly until 'remount' works.

 3. Clockwork recovery using ROM Manager doesn't install - just comes up with a non-descriptive error, though it does detect the EVO's phone model correctly.